 Consistency: to have a rhythm, clean, and consistent sense of direction provides the best experience to the user.

-Here in this article, we’ll cover what the seven essential practices for responsive website design are, and we will also talk about other important aspects of designing, that is mobile or smartphone consideration and application.
+Here in this article, we’ll cover what the seven essential practices for responsive website design are, and we will also talk about other important aspects of designing and Responsive Website Design, that is mobile or smartphone consideration and application.

 As of the year 2020, statistics project a total of 3.5 billion global users of the smartphone, which is a 9.3% increase from the year 2019.
 81% of Americans use smartphones, and now more people are browsing on their phones as compared to their laptops or desktops.
 It has been noted in the third quarter of 2019; there was 51.5% of global web traffic.
 It is essential to make sure that your website is matching up to the demand and standards these days; we have seven responsive design practices that will ensure that your website offers a top-class, edgy experience for the users across every sort of device.